GoSecure/pyrdp/README.md

 ```
 pip3 install -U pip setuptools wheel

-# Without GUI and ffmpeg dependencies
+# Without GUI and video conversion dependencies
 pip3 install -U -e .

-# With GUI and ffmpeg dependencies
+# With GUI and video conversion dependencies
 pip3 install -U -e '.[full]'
 ```

 This should install the dependencies required to run PyRDP.
-If you choose to install without the GUI or ffmpeg dependencies, it will not be possible to use `pyrdp-player` without headless mode (`--headless`) or `pyrdp-convert` to produce video output.
+If you choose to install without the GUI or video conversion dependencies, it will not be possible to use `pyrdp-player` without headless mode (`--headless`) or `pyrdp-convert` to produce video output.

 If you ever want to leave your virtual environment, you can simply deactivate it: